-At the commencement of the D5300 test, I wrote about Image retouch facilities in this camera.
+At the commencement of the D5300 test, I wrote about Image retouching facilities in this camera.
 You can read more about it in the links below:

-Refers to those articles I would like to stress, that every photo taken by night and with high ISO, high exposure or higher aperture may subject to retouch.
+Refers to those articles I would like to stress, that every photo taken by night and with high ISO, high exposure or higher aperture may be subject to retouching.
 I am going to emphasize D-lightning and exposure compensation only.

 When you are planning to take photos in quite dark conditions or you want to receive a natural balance between the main subjects and the background after the fast shutter but you feel, that your photo is too dark.
 Use RAW format to save your photo.
 After this, you will be able to refine your photo manually much easier as you want.
 Set D-lightning on the High option.
 When it won’t help change the exposure compensation in your photo.
 Exposure compensation is used to alter the exposure from the value suggested by the camera (Pic.20, 21).

 You can use the High Dynamic Range in night photography also but is very important to see where certainly is a source of light and what is the attitude of the light to the area, which you would like to capture.
 You can learn more about HDR from my previous article about D5300.

 However, in my opinion, using the HDR during dark conditions is slightly different.
 First of all, the same as during the day you have to adjust your HDR value properly, otherwise your photo will look like a painted sketch.
 The night lights are weaker than daylight, thus your exposure time is longer and you have much more light sources at all, not mainly 1 or 2 like during the day.

 If you are planning to use HDR take into account 3 basic situations (Pic.22):